 Inform your mortgage provider

 Another important thing to remember is if you are going to rent your UK home out while abroad, what do you need to do?
 If you have a mortgage, you should check this with your bank to see if they are ok with this.
-You should also check this with your insurance company as they may need to make changes to buildings and contents policies.
+You should also check this with your insurance company.
+This because they may need to make changes to buildings and contents policies.

-In addition, you should look up the non-resident landlord scheme (NRLS).
+When you move abroad, you should look up the non-resident landlord scheme (NRLS).
 Under current UK law, UK lettings agents are obliged to withhold basic-rate tax due on rental income, before they pay it to a UK landlord who is based overseas.
 Furthermore, you will be considered as a non-resident landlord and therefore come under the NRLS, if you live outside the UK for more than six months.
-Please also note if there is no letting agent, your tenant will have to withhold the tax, and pay it over to HMRC if the rent is greater than £100 a week.
+However, if there is no letting agent, your tenant will have to withhold the tax, and pay it over to HMRC if the rent is greater than £100 a week.

 When you are a non-resident landlord, you will need to complete a UK Self-Assessment tax return each year.
 On this you will declare your UK rental income (and any other UK taxable income).

 Buying goods from overseas when working or contracting abroad